corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/finality-flow-recovery.md

 is not shared across the network and is private only to the initiator.
 The receiver of a shared `FinalityFlow` transaction will only receive and record who the initiator is and the `StatesToRecord` status.

-A Finality flow transaction is recoverable when its transaction status is `MISSING_NOTARY_SIG`.
+A Finality flow transaction is recoverable when its transaction status is `IN_FLIGHT`.
 This could be at either or both of the Initiator and Receiver(s) sides, depending on how far the finality protocol progressed before failure at a given participant: